thysultan/gap/README.md

 All the tests are run twice, once in a cold(first function call) run the second time after running the respective functions 5 times.

-For the purpose of the stress test the test intentionally avoids vieport based optimizations like draw distance.
+For the purpose of the stress test the test intentionally avoids viewport based optimizations like draw distance.

 With the draw distance optimization enabled tokenization takes 0.160(warm) ms 8.049(cold) ms Rendering to canvas takes ~4ms(cold), haven't yet benched a warm run for rendering.